allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 to place each piece of functionality.
 Let’s take a look at how we shaped the search input and the suggestion list, and how these UI parts cooperate with each other and the store.

-Recall that functionality-wise suggestion list is a dropdown that should be rendered whenever a user types a search phrase or clicks/taps into the input element.
+Recall that functionality-wise the suggestion list is a dropdown that should be rendered whenever a user types a search phrase or clicks/taps into the input element.
 We also need to fetch best matching suggestions whenever the input value changes.

 We are going to start with the search input as it doesn’t have any dependencies besides the store.
-With functional requirements in mind, we want it to be good at doing just two things and these are:
+With functional requirements in mind, we want it to be good at doing just two things:

 * Proxying DOM events such as focus, blur, click, keydown, etc.
 * Notifying the store whenever the input value changes